metehan777/ai-llm-share-wp-plugin/README.md

 Add AI-powered share buttons (ChatGPT, Perplexity, Claude, Grok, Google AI) alongside traditional social share buttons to boost your content visibility in AI engines and increase LLM citations.

+Download the repo and just upload llm-share.zip to your plugins uploading screen.

 == Description ==

 **Transform your content visibility with the CiteMET method!**